This is Why Internal and External Communication Should Work In Harmony

-Stuart Sinclair - February 8, 2021
+Stuart Sinclair - May 2, 2023

 It goes without saying that your internal communications strategy will not be the same as your external marketing messages.
 You are putting across different messages to different audiences, using different channels.
 Both your focus and your aims are distinct and separate.
-However, this isn’t the full story.
+However, this isn’t the whole story.

 The two forms of communication need to work together.
 When it comes down to it, the communication needs of internal and external stakeholders are not that different.
 They need to hear the same core messages about your company and your brand.
 Keeping your messaging coherent and consistent will boost understanding, engagement and ultimately, profits.
 A survey by Lucidpress revealed that revenues increased by a third when the brand was presented consistently across both internal and external communications.